3.2 Administration and governance

 Distribution of responsibilities in the Federal system

 Labour law is generally determined at national level, as it is predominantly a federal matter in terms of legislation and enforcement (based on Art 10 (1) 11 of the Austrian Constitution, Bundes-Verfassungsgesetz).
 Exceptional provincial competences exist for matters of provincial and municipal civil servants and agricultural workers.
 As the provinces have little competences in the field, the legal situation is uniform throughout the country and the laws enumerated bellow are thus federal laws.

 Labour market policy in Austria is characterised by a close interaction between government and non-governmental institutions.
 The social partners (Sozialpartner) are involved in a great variety of activities and bodies devising and implementing legislation and policy measures.
-The main actors involved are - on governmental level - the Federal Ministry of Labour, the Federal Ministry for Digital and Economic Affairs, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection, the Federal Ministry of Education, Science and Research, the Public Employment Service (Arbeitsmarktservice, AMS), the Federal Social Office (Sozialministeriumservice), and regarding youth employment also the Department for Families and Youth at the Federal Chancellery, and - on level of the social partners - the Chamber of Labour, the Austrian Economic Chambers (Wirtschaftskammer Österreich, WKÖ), the Austrian Chamber of Agriculture (Landwirtschaftskammer, LKO), and the Trade Union (Österreichischer Gewerkschaftsbund, ÖGB).
+The main actors involved are - on governmental level - the Federal Ministry of Labour, the Federal Ministry for Digital and Economic Affairs, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection, the Federal Ministry of Education, Science and Research, the Public Employment Service (Arbeitsmarktservice, AMS), the Federal Social Office (Sozialministeriumservice), and regarding youth employment also the Department for Family and Youth at the Federal Chancellery, and - on level of the social partners - the Chamber of Labour, the Austrian Economic Chambers (Wirtschaftskammer Österreich, WKÖ), the Austrian Chamber of Agriculture (Landwirtschaftskammer, LKO), and the Trade Union (Österreichischer Gewerkschaftsbund, ÖGB).